torish14k/benfoxall8/README.md

 -   The  **acts**  directory stores the source code and configuration files of ACTS test cases.
 The ACTS helps device vendors detect the software incompatibility as early as possible and ensures that the software is compatible to OpenHarmony during the entire development process.
 -   The  **tools**  software package stores the test case development framework related to  **acts**.

-## Devices<a name="section125090457443"></a>
+## System Types<a name="section125090457443"></a>

-OpenHarmony supports the following device types:
+OpenHarmony supports the following system types:

--   **Mini-System Devices \(reference memory ≥ 128 KB\)**

-    Such devices are equipped with MCU processors such as ARM Cortex-M and 32-bit RISC-V. They provide rich short-distance connection and peripheral bus access capabilities.
-Typical products include LinkIoT module devices and sensors in the smart home field.
-The LinkIoT module is usually used for smart Internet of Things \(IoT\) devices as the hardware module that implements connectivity functions.
-In the smart home field, the LinkIoT module is integrated into devices by vendors.
-For example, a LinkIoT module provides WLAN/Bluetooth access and data connection, and it usually communicates with the chip of smart home devices via a universal asynchronous receiver-transmitter \(UART\) or general-purpose input/output \(GPIO\) interface.

--   **Small-System Devices \(reference memory ≥ 1 MB\)**
+-   Mini system

+    A mini system runs on the devices whose memory is greater than or equal to 128 KiB and that are equipped with MCU processors such as ARM Cortex-M and 32-bit RISC-V. This system provides multiple lightweight network protocols and graphics frameworks, and a wide range of read/write components for the IoT bus.
+Typical products include connection modules, sensors, and wearables for smart home.

+-   Small system

-    Such devices are equipped with application processors such as ARM Cortex-A. They provide higher security capabilities, standard graphics framework, and multimedia capabilities for video encoding and decoding.
-Typical products include IP cameras, electronic cat eyes, and routers in the smart home field, as well as event data recorders \(EDRs\) in the smart travel field.
+    A small system runs on the devices whose memory is greater than or equal to 1 MiB and that are equipped with application processors such as ARM Cortex-A. This system provides higher security capabilities, standard graphics frameworks, and video encoding and decoding capabilities.
+Typical products include smart home IP cameras, electronic cat eyes, and routers, and event data recorders \(EDRs\) for smart travel.

--   **Standard-System Devices \(reference memory ≥ 128 MB\)**
+-   Standard system

-    Such devices are equipped with application processors such as ARM Cortex-A. They provide a complete application framework supporting enhanced interaction, 3D GPU, hardware composer, diverse components, and rich animations.
-Typical products include high-end refrigerator displays.
+    A standard system runs on the devices whose memory is greater than or equal to 128 MiB and that are equipped with application processors such as ARM Cortex-A. This system provides a complete application framework supporting the enhanced interaction, 3D GPU, hardware composer, diverse components, and rich animations.
+This system applies to high-end refrigerator displays.

--   **Large-System Devices \(reference memory ≥ 1 GB\)**

-    Such devices are equipped with application processors such as ARM Cortex-A and provide a complete compatible application framework.
-Typical products include smart TVs and smart watches.

 ## Directory Structure<a name="section161941989596"></a>